 Jerry: "I lost my job, you know."
 God: "Lose a job, save a world.
 Not a bad deal."

-Clash of the Titans: In the original, the gods are fairly true to their mythical inspirations.
+Clash of the Titans: In the original, the gods are fairly true to their mythical inspiration although Zeus himself seems to be enacting a plan to wean mankind off the gods and make them self-sufficient.
 In the remake, they're possibly even more dickish than in the myths.

 Except Apollo in the remake, who defended the humans.